 This 50% decrease in average order value (AOV) can bring as much as 3 x higher ride frequency, leading to a 15+% increase in average revenue per user (ARPU).

 And although the taxi or ride-hail trip is shorter, it enables ride-hailing and taxi operators to enhance their vehicle utilisation due to lower amount of deadheading trips.

-The driver doesn’t need to go back to the city center with an empty car and then work their way through the congestion out of the center.
-They will have their next customer in the congestion-free areas outside the center and will be able to make more rides, also utilising their time better.
+The driver doesn’t need to go back to the city centre with an empty car and then work their way through the congestion out of the centre.
+They will have their next customer in the congestion-free areas outside the centre and will be able to make more rides, also utilising their time better.

 Why should transportation intent still be a mystery?

 As a result, our technology also tackles another problem — ride-hailing and taxi operators only cover around 5% of residents’ transportation demand.
 This is equal to an average of 3 trips per month per user.

 It’s fair to say you can’t predict transportation intent based on such limited data.
 Just as you can’t evaluate whether an incentive was applied on a ride that would have taken place even without the incentive.
 Simply put, when you don’t see much of your users’ transportation intent, it’s a black box.